zksecurity/RFCs/source/starknet/fri.md

 assert p3.degree() == 0
 ```

+#### Queries

-<aside class="note">In the real FRI protocol, each layer's polynomial would be sent using a hash-based commitment (e.g. a Merkle tree of its evaluations over a large domain).
-As such, the verifier must ensure that each commitment consistently represent the proper reduction of the previous layer's polynomial.</aside>
+In the real FRI protocol, each layer's polynomial would be sent using a hash-based commitment (e.g. a Merkle tree of its evaluations over a large domain).
+As such, the verifier must ensure that each commitment consistently represent the proper reduction of the previous layer's polynomial.
+To do that, they "query" commitments of the different polynomials of the different layers at points/evaluations.
+Let's see how this works.

 Given a polynomial $p_0(x) = g_0(x^2) + x h_0(x^2)$ and two of its evaluations at some points $v$ and $-v$, we can see that the verifier can recover the two halves by computing: